roosemberth/dotfiles/nix/pkgs/user-mounts-generator/README.md

 ## Configuration file

-`user-mounts-generator` will look for its configuration file in `/etc/user-mounts.yaml` or the file indicated in the `USER_MOUNTS_GENERATOR_CONFIG` environment variable.
+`layout-tree-generator` will look for its configuration file in `/etc/layout-trees.yaml` or the file indicated in the `LAYOUT_TREES_GENERATOR_CONFIG` environment variable.

 The configuration file specifies where to find the layout trees and the "destination path" of each of them.